csaw51/yelp-fake-review-project/README.md

      python -m pip install -r requirements.txt

   2. Pre-processing the YelpZip training data:
-     - Download the YelpZip dataset (https://drive.google.com/drive/folders/16A3lqy53BdCr-K70NnOgb205SruxIcub) in the data directory, called YelpZip.zip, specifically we will need the reviewContent and metadata files.
+     - Download the YelpZip dataset (https://drive.google.com/drive/folders/16A3lqy53BdCr-K70NnOgb205SruxIcub) reviewContent and metadata files to the data directory.
-     - Run the python script modeling/preprocessing/join_yelp_zip_data.py to create an inner join between the individual yelpzip files.
+     - Run the script python/join_yelp_zip_data.py to create an inner join between the individual yelpzip files.
        Usage: python join_yelp_zip_data.py
        There are optional command line parameters that can be utilized as needed if any of the default file paths are modified after download:
          - metadata_path={metadata filepath}: YelpZip metadata containing user data, rating, date, and label
          - review_content_path={reviewContent filepath}: YelpZip review data
-         - output_filepath={output tsv filepath}: Output filepath **The output path MUST end in .tsv in order for the next script to run**
+         - output_filepath={output tsv filepath}: Output filepath.
+Default: 'data/yelpzip_joined.tsv'. **The output path MUST end in .tsv in order for the next script to run**

   3. Feature engineering on preprocessed data:
+     - Download [Yelp Academic Dataset V4](https://gatech.app.box.com/s/zvinxc5sj3bwmcoybh3cw4fslywz7ewe/folder/203853457121), files yelp_academic_dataset_business.json and yelp_academic_dataset_review.json to the data directory.
-     -  Once pre-processing is finished, we can run the full feature engineering to add textual, behavioral, and TF-IDF features using modeling/preprocessing/preprocessing_pipeline.py
+     -  Once pre-processing is finished, we can run the full feature engineering to add textual, behavioral, and TF-IDF features with python/preprocessing_pipeline.py
      - By default, this script is intended to run on the academic yelp dataset, and as such you will have to use the --input_path parameter to point it to the correct file, which is the output of the join_yelp_zip_data.py file from above.
        Usage: python preprocessing_pipeline.py --input_path='../data/yelpzip_joined.tsv'
        There are optional command line parameters that can be utilized as needed:
        - input_path={input path}: File path for input dataset
-       - output_path={output tsv filepath}: File path for output dataset
+       - output_path={output tsv filepath}: File path for output dataset.
+Default: 'data/yelp_academic_dataset_preprocessed.tsv'.
        - positive_word_path={positive-words path}: Point to the positive opinion lexicon file postitive-words.txt
        - negative_word_path={negative-words path}: Point to the negative optinion lexicon file negative-words.txt
        - n_process={number of cpus}: The number of processes that the script will use while parallelizing the workload **For the YelpZip training data, the default of 4 should be fine, or use 1 if you are worried about CPU usage and the parallelism will be disabled**
      **WARNING**: This is a very large dataset and this script will take a very long time to complete.
 You should NOT attempt to run this script unless you have atleast 32GB of memory and over 8 hours of time.
 This preprocessing was done on a Windows 10 computer with 32GBs of memory and an 8-core processor, with total runtime of around 9 hours.

-5. Generating Model Predictions
+4. Generating Model Predictions

-   The trained model can be found in modeling/data/rf_final_model.pkl.
-This muse be located in the same directory as the generate_model_inferences.py script.
-Once this is finished, it will produce a two-column CSV containing the review_id and the predicted review_label to the output file path.
+   The trained model can be downloaded from my personal [google drive](https://drive.google.com/drive/folders/1dtbj9AsoQ1mubjxAIrev9Q2kP62EBdGh?usp=sharing).
+This *must* be downloaded to python directory as it must be located in the same directory as the generate_model_inferences.py script.
+Once the script is finished running, it will produce a two-column CSV containing the review_id and the predicted review_label to the output file path.

-    Once the pickled model is imported, run the script in order to generate a file of inferences: python generate_model_inferences
+   Once the pickled model is imported, run the script in order to generate a file of inferences:
+        python generate_model_inferences
         There are optional command line parameters that can be utilized as needed:
-        - input_path={input path}: Path to the preprocessed feature data from step 3
+        - input_path={input path}: Path to the preprocessed feature data from step 3.
-        - output_path={output csv filepath}: Output file path
+        - output_path={output csv filepath}: File path for output dataset.
+Default: 'data/reviews_with_predicted_label_final_rf.csv'.
-        - model_path={model filepath}: Model file path
+        - model_path={model filepath}: Model file path.
+Must be downloaded from google drive as mentioned above, or can be generated using the [final results notebook](https://github.com/csaw51/yelp-fake-review-project/blob/main/python/notebooks/final_model_results.ipynb).
-    This script is intended to be run on the preprocessed Yelp Academic dataset, however it will successfully run on the preprocessed YelpZip dataset as well, with a key difference being that the YelpZip output will contain the index column instead of review_id (as the YelpZip data does not contain a review_id).
+    **Note**: This script is intended to be run on the preprocessed Yelp Academic dataset, however it will successfully run on the preprocessed YelpZip dataset as well, with a key difference being that the YelpZip output will contain the index column instead of review_id (as the YelpZip data does not contain a review_id).
 The YelpZip inferences WILL NOT work with the visualization, ONLY the Yelp Academic inferences will run with the visualization.

+5. Run the Visualization
+   - Download zip code [geojson files](https://github.com/OpenDataDE/State-zip-code-GeoJSON) to the root of the data/json folder.
-7. Run DataProcessing.py to convert the model output into the visualization input.
-Start up a localhost server and navigate to the root folder.
+   - Run python/DataProcessing.py to convert the model output into the visualization input 'data_merged.csv'.
+   - Start up a localhost server and navigate to the root folder.
 Open 'main.html'.
+Refer to section 3, visualization description, for usage.

  -------------------------------------------------------------------------------------------------------------